About Dental Technology

 Ideal Candidates for Technology

 Patients of all ages may be good candidates for the safe, noninvasive dental technologies utilized at Grove Dental Group and Orthodontics.
 In many cases, these services increase comfort for our patients when compared with their traditional counterparts.
 While dental x-rays are generally taken as a preventive to screen for oral concerns, they may also be necessary on an as-needed basis to evaluate oral damage, pain, or other concerns.
 Our team may utilize 3D imaging to take impressions for a range of procedures, including crowns, bridges, and dental implants, as well as for orthodontic retainers, Invisalign treatment, and other needs.
-DIAGNOdent laser technology is generally used for all patients during routine dental exams to detect tooth decay as early as possible.
+DIAGNOdent laser technology, intraoral cameras, and Spectra technology may also be used during routine dental exams to detect tooth decay or get a close-up image of hard-to-see areas of the mouth.

 What to Expect During Care